nvhai142/cordova-plugin-liveperson-outsystems/README.md

 To use the LivePerson In-App Messaging SDK, the following are required:

-+ XCode 9.1 or later
++ XCode 11 or later
-+ Swift 4.0 or later, or Objective-C
++ Swift 5.0, or Objective-C

 For latest information please refer to [LivePerson Developers Site](https://developers.liveperson.com/index.html)

 ### Add iOS SDK Frameworks - Recommended via CocoaPods

 The SDK is also compatible with CocoaPods, a dependency manager for Swift and Objective-C Cocoa projects.
 CocoaPods has thousands of libraries and is used in over 2 million apps.
 It can help you scale your projects elegantly and provides a standard format for managing external libraries.

 1. Install cocoapods using the following command: